gal-a/blog/docs/README.md

 <a href="https://colab.research.google.com/github/gal-a/blog/blob/master/docs/notebooks/sklearn/sklearn_precision_recall_vs_roc_curves.ipynb" target="_blank">Precision-Recall vs ROC curves</a>

 ### Machine Learning - Example use cases
-<a href="https://colab.research.google.com/github/gal-a/blog/blob/master/docs/notebooks/sklearn/sklearn_logistic_regression_vs_gbm.ipynb" target="_blank">Breast Cancer Prediction</a>  - demonstrates the following techniques:
+<a href="https://colab.research.google.com/github/gal-a/blog/blob/master/docs/notebooks/sklearn/sklearn_logistic_regression_vs_gbm.ipynb" target="_blank">Breast cancer prediction</a>  - demonstrates the following techniques:
 1. Univariate feature reduction (remove low correlations with the target).
-2. Paired feature reduction (for each highly correlated pair, use only the feature that correlates better with the target).
+2. Feature reduction based on collinearity (for each highly correlated pair of features, leave only the feature that correlates better with the target value).
 3. Compare two different model types for supervised learning (Logistic Regression and GBM), including the testing and ranking of feature importance.
-4. Calculate percentile bins for each model in order to analyze the ratio of positive classes for each percentile bin.
+4. Calculate percentile bins for each model in order to determine the ratio of positive classes for each percentile bin.
 5. Plot ROC and Precision-Recall curves.

 <a href="https://colab.research.google.com/github/gal-a/blog/blob/master/docs/notebooks/nlp/nltk_tf-idf_clustering.ipynb" target="_blank">Non-supervised text classification using TF-IDF method</a>  - demonstrates the following techniques: